mangara22/MyWebsite/README.md

 # MyWebsite
-A simple website I made with some HTML and CSS techniques I've learned and taught myself over time.
+A simple website I made with HTML and CSS.